electron/electron/docs/api/browser/app.md

 Returns the version of current bundle or executable.

+## app.getBrowserWindows()

+Returns an array of all browser windows.

 ## app.commandLine.appendSwitch(switch, [value])

 Append a switch [with optional value] to Chromium's command line.